 *****This legal translation article should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.***

-Legal translation services company All Language Alliance, Inc. provides certified English to French translations of marriage licenses, marriage certificates, prenuptial agreements, marital settlement agreements, divorce decrees and divorce certificates, probate documents, documents to establish birthright citizenship, dual nationality and dual citizenship, and other papers written in legalese, French, and English, and Apostille translation of foreign documents to be used by the court.
+Legal translation services company All Language Alliance, Inc. provides official certified English to French translations of marriage licenses, marriage certificates, prenuptial agreements, marital settlement agreements, divorce decrees, divorce papers and divorce certificates, probate documents, documents to establish birthright citizenship, dual nationality and dual citizenship, Muslim marriage contracts, and other papers written in legalese, French, and English, and Apostille translation of foreign documents to be used by the court.
 Our experienced certified translators for attorneys, lawyers and law firms are available seven days a week.
 We also provide French deposition interpreters in U.S.discovery and litigation.

 #alllanguagealliance #frenchtranslation #frenchtranslator #frenchinterpreter #frenchdepositiontranslator #frenchdepositioninterpreter #marriagecertificatetranslation #marriagelicensetranslation #prenuptialtranslation #certifiedtranslation #certifiedtranslator #foreignlaw #settlementdocumenttranslation #divorcesettlementtranslation #probatedocumenttranslation #frenchtranslationservice #frenchtoenglishtranslation #englishtofrenchtranslation #law #lawyers #documenttranslationservices #marriagecontract #muslimmarriagecontract